catseye/tideay/README.markdown

     *   `^I` rewrites to tab, so you can otherwise insert a real tab character
 *   Typing Enter after a `{` or `(` or `[` or `:` indents the next line
     another four spaces.
+*   Typing Ctrl+Enter interprets the line as a shell command and executes it, replacing the line with the standard output produced by the command.
+    Note that this is a little experimental, and the exact usage may vary in the future.
+For now, it is, among other things, a neat way to include snippets into the file (`cat snippet.txt` Ctrl+Enter).

 Wishlist
 --------